 The only problem you are facing: you are new to the app development field, and you are not familiar with the steps entailed to transform a vision into a real-life app.
 Here is a short set of instructions that will help you turn the app in your dreams into an actual dream app.

-Now that you’ve made the decision of developing an app, you need to pick a development methodology that will enhance the implementation of your project.
+Now that you’ve made the decision of developing a mobile app, you need to pick a development methodology that will enhance the implementation of your project.
 Since you are new to the field, we should first define what the development methodology concept represents.

 In straightforward words, development methodology refers to the process of organizing all the work that software development entails.
 Do not get all confused and see development methodology as a particular technical approach or project management style.

 To make your selection of the best development methodology for your app development, you need to grasp the essentials of the two development methodologies you have at your disposal:

 - Waterfall methodology.
 The waterfall model represents the conventional approach towards developing an app.

 - Agile methodology.
 Agile development methodology is a form of RAD or Rapid Application Development.
 RAD is a general term for adaptive software development approaches.
 It uses Scrum, a subset of Agile, for implementation.

 Agile vs Waterfall